adamwdraper/Numeral-js/README.md

 ### 2.0.0

+Breaking change: The unformat function has been removed `numeral().unformat(string)` and now happens on numeral init `numeral(string)`

+Breaking change: All formats are now separate files like locales.
+The built numeral.js will contain them all, but this will also allow for custom builds that only include certain types of formats.

 Breaking change: All `language` now renamed to `locale` and standardized to all lowercase filenames

 Breaking change: Bytes are now formatted as: `b` (base 1000)  and `ib` (base 1024)